Denis Halliday

-I often have to explain why I resigned from the United Nations after a 30-year career, why I took on the all powerful states of the UN Security Council; and why after five years I continue to serve the well being of the people of Iraq.
-In reality there was no choice, and there remains no choice.
+I often have to explain why I resigned from the United Nations after a 30-year career, why I took on the all-powerful states of the UN Security Council; and why after five years I continue to serve the well being of the people of Iraq.
+In reality, there was no choice, and there remains no choice.
 You all would have done the same had you been occupying my seat as head of the UN Humanitarian Program in Iraq.

 I was driven to resignation because I refused to continue to take Security Council orders, the same Security Council that had imposed and sustained genocidal sanctions on the innocent of Iraq.
 I did not want to be complicit.
-I wanted to be free to speak out publicly about this crime.And above all, my innate sense of justice was and still is outraged by the violence that UN sanctions have brought upon, and continues to bring upon, the lives of children, families – the extended families, the loved ones of Iraq.
+I wanted to be free to speak out publicly about this crime.Above all, my innate sense of justice was and still is outraged by the violence that UN sanctions have brought upon, and continue to bring upon, the lives of children, families – the extended families, and the loved ones of Iraq.
 There is no justification for killing the young people of Iraq, not the aged, not the sick, not the rich, not the poor.Some will tell you that the leadership is punishing the Iraqi people.
 That is not my perception, or experience from living in Baghdad.
 And were that to be the case – how can that possibly justify further punishment, in fact collective punishment, by the United Nations?
 I don't think so.
 And international law has no provision for the disproportionate and murderous consequences of the ongoing UN embargo – for well over 12 long years.

 In 2003 Halliday was presented with the Gandhi International Peace Award in recognition of his work drawing attention to the plight of Iraqis.
 In 2007, he presented the same award to the website Media Lens, whose co-founder David Edwards had interviewed Halliday in May 2000 about his work in Iraq.
 In 2009 Denis Halliday agreed to become a Patron of the Gandhi Foundation, and he presented the annual peace award to the Children's Legal Centre.